apify/crawlee/docs/guides/getting_started.md

 This way, you can easily find just the URLs that you're looking for while ignoring the rest.

-A Pseudo URL may include any number of bracketed regular expressions, so you can compose much more complex matching logic.
+A pseudo-URL may include any number of bracketed regular expressions, so you can compose much more complex matching logic.
 The following Pseudo URL will match the items in the store even if the links use the non-secure `http` protocol, omit the `www` from the hostname or use different TLD.

 ```
 http[s?]://[(www)?\.]online-store.[com|net|org]/items/[\d+]